BY ERIN EWART

 What do I want to do more and less of in the coming year?

 Building from the questions above, what shifts do you want to make in how you are focusing your time and energy this year?
 How can you use your core strengths more in your work, and what skills do you want to learn, develop, or use more often?

 Once you identify one or two areas, do some brainstorming on tactical things you can do to make progress.
 These could be smaller steps such as taking a course, joining a new group or committee, talking to your manager about new types of projects you’d like to take on, or volunteering or joining a board.
 Or they may be larger ones like going to grad school or moving to a new role in your current organization or a new one.

 These goals don’t need to be exclusively work related: challenging yourself to achieve a personal goal like completing a race, learning a language, or spending time on a cause you believe in will build skills that are valuable at work (resilience, time management, and discipline, among others) and will make you a more well-rounded, satisfied, and confident person who others want to hire and work with.
 It will also expose you to new people and networks, which is a critical part of your long-term career success (see #4 below).

 Once you’ve identified the things you want to do more of, you’ll need to make room for them by deciding what you want to do less of this year.
 It’s impossible to avoid all the things we don’t like and aren’t good at, and it’s important to know what those things are and have strategies to manage them.
 However the more we can focus on the things we’re best at, the more satisfied and effective we are in work and life.

 - PEOPLE & RELATIONSHIPS

 I’d love to hear what insights you have after thinking through these questions, and what ideas you’re excited to pursue in the new year.
-Share your comments below and stay tuned for part two of this post, where I’ll share some specific next steps you can take to solidify your goals and build them into your plans for 2018.
+Share your comments below and read on for part two of this post, where I share some specific next steps you can take to solidify your goals and build them into your plans for the new year.
 Until then, happy holidays!